Click to expand the post

 Amy Brashear was born in Arkansas but spent her elementary school years in Garden City, Kansas, just six miles from Holcomb.
 Amy heard about the Clutter family murders from a childhood friend, though it wasn't until she read In Cold Blood that she finally understood their significance.
 No Saints in Kansas is her debut novel.
-She is also the author of the forthcoming YA book The Incredible Story of the Making of the Eve of Destruction.

-September 5, 2017
+September 9, 2017

 When Little i’s dot falls off, rolls down a hill, over a cliff, and into the sea, Little i sets out on a journey to rescue it.
 A charming, suspenseful, and wholly original picture book about the adventure of growing up from the acclaimed and bestselling creator of Red: A Crayon’s Story and Wonderfall.

 “A wonderfully clever and ultimately triumphant journey of self-discovery...The art, like the text, is bold, simple, and engaging.
 Brightly colored textured collaged paper makes for the perfect technique to deliver this high-concept tale.
 Little i may be a mere cutout letter, but his humanity shines through.” — New York Times Book Review